Tips on Managing Your Money During EOFY

-Whether you’re self-employed, a small business owner, contractor, consultant or freelancer, your inbox is vulnerable at the end of the financial year (EOFY).
+Whether you're an employee self-employed, a small business owner, contractor, consultant or freelancer, your inbox is vulnerable at the end of the financial year (EOFY).
 Many retailers turn to aggressive tactics to try to get taxpayers to spend more money, and it can be easy to get caught up in the hype.

 The bottom line is – if you don't need it, don't buy it.
 There's no tax deduction for irrelevant, impulse purchases.

 Before EOFY sales turned festive, the EOFY gave small businesses a moment to assess their income and potential profit, then plan accordingly.
-If a profit is looking likely and the company needs to invest in assets or equipment legitimately, it can be beneficial to make those purchases before June 30 and claim the expenses in that financial year.
+If a profit is looking likely and the business needs to invest in assets or equipment legitimately, it can be beneficial to make those purchases before June 30 and claim the expenses in that financial year.

 But it's important to keep a level head when it come to the EOFY – and here are some useful tips to help you do this:

 DON'T FALL FOR TRICKY MESSAGING